 There was an option to add the buffet lunch to your cruise but we did not add that option.
 On the boat, they have some snacks and alcoholic drinks for purchase.

 I really enjoyed the riverboat tour, but the kids liked the trolley tour better.
 I’m glad we decided to do both because they were very different options.
 It was a fun way to learn more about the history of Savannah Georgia through these two tours.
-(Make sure you read the post about a ton of different tour ideas for when your traveling.)
+(Make sure you read the post about a ton of different tour ideas for when you’re traveling.)

 #6 Savannah's River Street